 In the region of the pons, both vertebral arteries merge to form the single basilar artery.
-Unlike the vertebral arteries, the basilar artery is an unpaired artery, which means that an occlusion of the basilar artery can lead to devastating clinical consequences.
-For example, an occlusion of the distal part of the basilar artery can result in an infarction of the pons and the clinical picture of a “locked-in syndrome”.
+Unlike the vertebral arteries, the basilar artery is an unpaired artery, which means that occlusion of the basilar artery can lead to devastating clinical consequences.
+For example, occlusion of the distal part of the basilar artery can result in infarction of the pons and the clinical picture of a “locked-in syndrome”.

 The basilar artery proceeds along the ventral surface of the pons.
 Along its course, the basilar artery gives rise to the AICA (anterior inferior cerebellar artery), the pontine perforators, as well as the superior cerebellar artery (SCA).
 Another possible branch of the basilar artery is the labyrinthine artery, which supplies the inner ear.
 However, the labyrinthine artery may also arise from the AICA.

 At the transition of the pons to the mesencephalon, the basilar artery bifurcates into the paired posterior cerebral arteries, one of the three major arteries that supply the brain.
 There are several branches of the PCA.
 The posterior communicating artery connects the posterior cerebral artery (and therefore the posterior circulation) to the internal carotid artery (and the anterior circulation).
 Further important branches of the posterior cerebral artery include the following: anterior and posterior temporal arteries (supply the temporal lobe), medial and lateral occipital arteries (supply the occipital lobe), the calcarine artery (supplies the visual cortex) and the medial and lateral posterior choroidal arteries (which supply the choroid plexus).